Union Planters: Polk scandal and aftermath (1924 – 1929)

+Later existence (1929 – 1974)

 In the early years of the Depression, Union Planters changed presidents three times before electing Vance J. Alexander, who remained president from 1933 to 1963.
 Although the bank survived the 1930s, it struggled until the economy was spurred by military spending during World War II.
 It opened several new branches, and Union Planters had eight total locations at the end of the 1940s.
 In the postwar housing boom, Union Planters issued numerous building loans and became aggressive in the area of installment lending, especially car loans.
 Deposits also expanded at a rapid pace, growing from $93 million in 1941 to more than $250 million in 1948.
 Under Alexander's leadership, Union Planters followed a consistent strategy: open new branches and focus on retail banking and correspondent banking with rural institutions.
 By 1961, Union Planters operated thirteen branches and boasted deposits of $400 million.
 As authority passed to Alexander's successor, the new CEO, John E. Brown, the bank began to slip during the 1960s.
 With a decrease in correspondent banking, Union Planters overbuilt its branch system to make up the difference.
 In addition, Brown's managerial style caused problems at the bank.
 He was reluctant to delegate authority, pay his staff competitive wages, or even invest in office equipment.
 In order to use the photocopier, for example, bank lawyers had to produce a permission slip signed by Brown himself.
 The result was a demoralized staff and the exodus of key executives.
 In 1967 Brown was replaced by C. Bennett Harrison, who struggled for the next seven years addressing the bank's problems, only landing Union Planters in deeper trouble when in the 1970s higher interest rates turned many high-risk loans into money-losing propositions.
 In 1971, Union Planters Corporation was formed as a holding company for the bank's operations.

+Final years (1974 – 2004)

 To save Union Planters from impending disaster, William M. Matthews, Jr., was brought in as the bank's new president, replacing Harrison in 1974, but the extent of the bank's difficulties proved far greater than expected.
-Several officers of the bank, including Executive Vice-President Jesse Barr, had defrauded the bank.
+Several officers of the bank, including Executive Vice-president Jesse Barr, had defrauded the bank.
 Barr and several officers were convicted of criminal charges and sent to prison.
 To his credit, Matthews openly addressed all problems of the bank with the press.
 At the same time, he took steps to revitalize the bank, closing unproductive branches and cutting staff while raising salaries to redress the long-term problem of low pay.
 He also invested heavily in technology.
 Union Planters, which a decade earlier owned but a single electric typewriter, now became the most technologically advanced bank in the region, allowing it to operate with significantly fewer employees.
 Furthermore, Matthews all but eliminated commercial lending, preferring instead to focus on investment banking and fee-based products and services.
 Although he returned the bank to profitability and repaired its tarnished image, after ten years of his leadership Union Planters was at best a lackluster performer.